 This apple bread with applesauce and apples chunks is probably one of my favourite winter dessert ever.
 Just like my French Apple Cake, this dessert is super easy and quick to make.
 It brings you these warm, comforting sweet flavours you often crave when the temperatures drop!

 I love to use applesauce in my apple desserts, either as a filling or inside the cake batter like my Gluten Free Apple Cake, Puff Pastry Apple Tartlets or French Apple Tart.
-The use of applesauce in the batter gives this cake an incredibly moist texture that is perfectly balanced by the chunky pieces of fresh apple.
+It can even be used to replace eggs like in this Apple Cinnamon Baked Oatmeal!

 To make this Spiced Apple Cake, you will need (scroll down to recipe card for all quantities):